 Where method 1 is used exclusively, the reporting shall reflect the consolidated position of the portfolios (i.e. net of IGT) within the group.
 The report shall be made as follows:

-Item ‘Legal name of the undertaking’ shall not be reported;
+Item ‘Legal name of the undertaking – C0010’ and ‘Identification code of the undertaking – C0020’ shall not be reported;

 Gains/ income and losses of portfolios held by participating insurance and reinsurance undertakings or insurance holding companies or mixed-financial holding companies shall be reported portfolio by portfolio, each by asset category;

-Gains / income and losses of portfolios held undertakings consolidated in accordance with Article 335 a-b-c of DA shall be reported portfolio by portfolio, each by asset category;
+Gains / income and losses of portfolios held undertakings consolidated in accordance with Article 335 a-b-c of Delegated Regulation 2015/35 shall be reported portfolio by portfolio, each by asset category;

 Gains / income and losses of portfolios held by other related undertakings shall not be included;